 The Best Outdoor Environment

 As a general rule, snake plants (bowstring hemp) prefer 70° degrees Fahrenheit or higher but cannot handle temperatures below 55° degrees.

 They can tolerate moderate household humidity levels and handle similar ranges outdoors but will also be okay in moderate humidity.

 Place them in a spot that’s free of sudden airflow, as mother-in-law’s tongue doesn’t like drafts.

 These plants are recommended for USDA hardiness zones 10 to 12, where they’ll thrive year-round.

+They thrive in well-drained soil.
 However, snake plants tolerate a wide range of soil types and qualities so long as the soil is well-draining.
 Soggy soil that does not drain leads to root rot.

 As a general rule, your sansevieria will fare best in soil appropriate for cacti and succulents.